Skip to Main Content

 • Use non-scholarly sources and methods in an acceptable way

-• For example: although you should never cite Wikipedia, these articles often cite more reputable sources in their footnotes - this can be a useful starting point
+• Example: although you should never cite Wikipedia, these articles often cite more reputable sources in their footnotes - this can be a useful starting point

 • Make sure that any non-scholarly information can also be found in the scholarly literature